GennaroCecco/iTeam/README.md

 ## Clone and run the project in localhost
 You can follow these steps or installation manual.
 1. Clone this repo: `git clone https://github.com/GennaroCecco/iTeam.git`
-2. Run `gradlew war` and wait for grandle build.
+2. Run `gradlew war` and wait for gradle build.
 3. Inside directory build/libs you can find .war file.
 4. Deploy .war file on your java server(ex.
 Tomcat).
 5. Import database and populate it with the script that you can find in **folder AF_DB**.